ClinicalEpigeneticsLaboratory/eDAVE/README.md

 be a relatively small number e.g. 100 (default).
 However, in the `production` mode, it should be 100000.

     cd data-processing-pipeline/
-    poetry run python run.py
+    poetry run python run.py # It takes around 12-24h to download all datasets

 #### 3. Run dash app
 Please note that to run app in production mode set `debug: false` in `app/config.json` file.
-Please remember, that the app requires an existing local data repository from step 1.
+Please remember, that the app requires an existing local data repository from step 2.

     cd app/
     poetry run python app.py  # development mode